eragon226/honeypot-analytics/README.md

 ###Technology:

-Bash, Python, Mongodb and d3.js at the moment.
+Bash, Python, Sqlite and d3.js at the moment.

 ###Contact: